-Assault & Battery Lawyer in Tampa
+Tampa Assault & Battery Lawyers

 Assault and battery are two separate crimes.
 Assault is the crime of threatening to cause bodily harm to another person, whereas battery is causing bodily harm.
 Therefore, when a person commits assault and battery, they have threatened a person and then caused that person physical harm.
 Like all violent crimes, assault and battery are vigorously prosecuted by Florida law enforcement.
 If you've been accused or arrested, you must act quickly.

 Explanation of Assault

 Defined under Florida Statutes §784.011 (2011), assault is the intentional, knowing threat of committing violence against another person.
-Assault may be a verbal or physical threat, but it must be clear the defendant could carry out the threat so the victim suffered from reasonable fear for injury or death.
+Assault may be a verbal or physical threat, but it must be clear the defendant could carry out the threat, so the victim suffered from a reasonable fear of injury or death.
 Assault is a second-degree misdemeanor, which could mean up to 60 days in jail and a $500 fine.
-If the defendant had a deadly weapon or have the intentions to commit a felony while committing assault, it will elevated to aggravated assault under §784.021 and will become a third degree felony.
+If the defendant had a deadly weapon or intend to commit a felony while committing assault, it will be elevated to aggravated assault under §784.021 and will become a third-degree felony.

 Explanation of Battery